Mental Health and Horror: A Complicated History

 I am an anxious person.
 And it may surprise you, but I think this is part of the reason that I love horror books and movies.

-People with anxiety tend to “worry about almost anything having to do with ordinary life, opens a new window.”
+People with anxiety tend to “worry about almost anything having to do with ordinary life.”
 Horror movies can temporarily relieve this anxiety through something called exposure therapy.
 For some people who live in a constant state of low-grade to high-grade worry, having a dose of horror and then the subsequent relief when it’s over can be therapeutic.
 Horror novels, haunted houses, rollercoasters, and scary films--these are all small doses of terror that we have control over.
 We can choose when we get on the ride and when we get off.
 This means that we can gain some positive feelings from the experience.
 There is an adrenaline rush and endorphins, which make us feel good and improve our mood.
 Just to be clear as well, even though it may seem obvious, watching horror is a supplemental way to get temporary relief from anxiety, it is not a substitute for therapy or medication!